sigp/lighthouse/book/src/validator-manager-move.md

 Once the operation completes successfully, there is nothing else to be done.
 The validators have been removed from the `src-host` and enabled at the `dest-host`.
-If the `--enable-doppelganger-protection` flag was used it may take 3-4 epochs for the validators to start attesting and producing blocks on the `dest-host`.
+If the `--enable-doppelganger-protection` flag was used it may take 2-3 epochs for the validators to start attesting and producing blocks on the `dest-host`.

-Any errors encounted during the operation should include information on how to proceed.
+Any errors encountered during the operation should include information on how to proceed.
 Assistance is also available on our [Discord](https://discord.gg/cyAszAh).